miki-hermann/learn-horn/README.md

 value on the line).
 The leading indicator is 0 for a negative example and 1 for a positive example.

+Detailed description of the algorithms together with the syntax of produced formulas is in the file `paper.pdf`.

 ### Invocation

 Both offline and online algorithms are invoked by the following